 Our firm will maintain the strictest confidence with respect to any client’s or former client’s information.
 Accordingly, confidential information will not, without client consent, be disclosed to any individuals in our firm beyond those who are engaged on providing services to the client.
-This policy applies to anyone outside the firm, except as required by law or under the Institute of Chartered Accountants of British Columbia’s Rules of Professional Conduct.
+This policy applies to anyone outside the firm, except as required by law or under the Chartered Professional Accountants of British Columbia’s Rules of Professional Conduct.

 In accordance with professional regulations, our client files must periodically be reviewed by provincial inspectors and by other firm personnel to ensure that we have adhered to professional and firm standards.
 File reviewers are required to maintain confidentiality of client information.